 An alternative to the gastroscopy is to do a Barium Swallow.

 Following cancer diagnosis, a CT scan may be arranged to check if the cancer has spread.

 Endoscopic ultrasound, PET scan and Bronchoscopy may be used to determine the stage of the disease.

-Treatment depends on the location and stage of the disease as well as the patient’s general condition.
+Treatment depends on the location and stage of the disease as well as the general condition of the person.

-Chemotherapy and radiotherapy may be necessary as additional or alternative treatments.
+Surgical treatment followed by chemotherapy and radiotherapy may be necessary as additional or alternative treatment.